Skip to main content

 • Fees are youth (up to 18 years of age), $1 per person, per night; and adult, $5 per person, per night.

 Four camping areas are set in a wooded area, offering shade as well as beauty.
-All four sites have water, picnic tables, grills, a fire ring and restrooms with cold showers.
+All four sites have water, picnic tables, grills, a fire ring, and restrooms with cold showers.
 Organizations must be under the sponsorship of a recognized entity for a particular outing.
 Adult supervision is required.
 Pets are not allowed in this ecologically sensitive area.
 There is no electricity.

 • Reservations can be made for groups up to 60 days in advance.
 Adult groups may use this camp when it is not being used by a youth group.
-Call the park at 813-987-6771 to make reservations.
-A $22.40 deposit is required for all reservations and will be applied to the final balance.

 Fishing